 Again, take you puppy outside to “go potty”.
 The puppy will need to go out about 30 to 40 minutes after eating.

-If you are going to be leaving, confine your puppy in a small space, such as a laundry room, kitchen or crate.
+If you are going to be leaving, confine your puppy in a small space, such as a laundry room, kitchen, or other room with the use of a door or baby gate, or an exercise pen.
 In this space they should have clean bedding and a litter box in case of emergencies.

-If you are home with your puppy you can confine him to a crate at this time for a nap and take him outside to “go potty” in 30 minutes.
+If you are home with your puppy you can confine him to his area at this time for a nap and take him outside to “go potty” in 30 minutes.
 Continue taking your new Australian Labradoodle puppy out every 30 minutes for the best results.
+It is very important to reward the puppy with positive reinforcement when he goes outside.
+Use a good tone of voice, lots of "good boy!"s and lots of love and cuddles.
+You do not nee to use food to reinforce behavior, in fact, lots of treats can upset his stomach.
 This will help to prevent accidents in the house.

-Puppies need plenty of playtimes, but remember they do get tired and need to take naps as well.
-These naps should happen in the puppies crate or the confined area that is designated for the puppy.
+Puppies need plenty of playtime, but remember they do get tired and need to take naps as well.
+These naps should happen in the puppy's confined area that is designated for the puppy.

-When you return home from being gone, take your puppy out of their confined area or crate and again go outside to “go potty”.
+When you return home from being gone, take your puppy out of their confined area and again go outside to “go potty”.
 Feed the puppy again and offer him more fresh water.

 The puppy will need to go outside again 30 minutes after eating.
 Don’t forget to consistently use the “go potty” language.